 When asked to describe the perfect bath towel, most people include the words soft, thick, and thirsty.
-Cotton Incorporated, a trade association of cotton wholesalers, agrees and says that the best bath towel is a luxurious one that can also stand up to constant use and laundering for at least a decade.
+Cotton Incorporated, a trade association of cotton wholesalers, agrees that the best bath towel is a luxurious one that can also stand up to constant use and laundering for at least a decade.

 A towel’s primary duty is to blot up and absorb water.
 One hundred percent cotton does the best job because cotton naturally attracts water.
 Synthetic fibers like polyester repel water, making a cotton-polyester blend less absorbent and to be avoided.

 The quality of a towel is determined by where the cotton is grown and woven.
 The heavier the weight, the thicker the towel— which translates to higher quality and greater durability as measured in GSM.